kral99/user-onboarding-offboarding-automation/README.md

 ## Overview

-This is a PowerShell-based IT automation side project designed to streamline common user lifecycle tasks, including onboarding, offboarding, group assignment, CSV-based input, and audit logging.

-The project demonstrates practical scripting skills for IT Support, Helpdesk, Desktop Support, and Junior System Administrator roles.
+This is a PowerShell-based IT automation side project designed to demonstrate common user lifecycle workflows used in IT Support, Helpdesk, Desktop Support, and Junior System Administrator roles.

+The project includes sample workflows for onboarding and offboarding users from CSV files.
+It is designed to show how repetitive IT administration tasks can be standardized, validated, and logged for better consistency.

+This project can be structured to support both traditional Active Directory environments and Microsoft Entra ID environments through separate script versions.

 ## Features